gamblevore/speedie/Documentation/OptimisationTricks.md

         for s in items
             fs <~ s // Best! (fs is automatically created in 'render' functions)

-You can append integers, strings, floats, bytes, and more into FastString.
+You can append integers, strings, floats, bytes, and more into `FastString`.
 It can even do a string replaceall directly with no temp-buffer needed.
 Many other string-operations are included.
 Such as appending text in lowercase, or appending a `date`.

+### ASM-View!

+One nice thing about Speedie, is that by using [Perry](Perry.md) you can access the [ASM-View](VM.md) to see your ASM's output.
+You can see if your code is sub-optimal this way, or perhaps if Speedie itself is missing some obvious optimisations.

+This is like an inbuilt [godbolt.org](http://godbolt.org)!